-The IRS is set to expand ACA e-filing requirements.
+The IRS may expand ACA e-filing requirements.
 Are you prepared?

 The IRS has proposed a new regulation to expand mandatory e-filings and require more employers to e-file specific employee forms, including the Affordable Care Act’s (ACA) 1095-B and 1095-C. An amendment to the current e-filing regulations, the proposed rule would change employer requirements by considering the aggregate number of employee forms across all types, which have been treated separately in past years.